ibm-cloud-docs/app-configuration/ac-updated-cli.md

     The maximum length is `20` items.
 The minimum length is `0` items.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--environments=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--environments=@path/to/file.json`.

 `--collections` ([`ImportCollectionSchema[]`](#cli-import-collection-schema-example-schema))
 :   Array will contain collections details.

     The maximum length is `20` items.
 The minimum length is `0` items.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--collections=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--collections=@path/to/file.json`.

 `--segments` ([`ImportSegmentSchema[]`](#cli-import-segment-schema-example-schema))
 :   Array will contain segments details.

     The maximum length is `20` items.
 The minimum length is `0` items.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--segments=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--segments=@path/to/file.json`.

 `--clean` (string)
 :   Full instance import requires query parameter `clean=true` to perform wiping of the existing data.